United Arab Emirates - Country Commercial Guide

 Overview

 The UAE, a leading hub for international trade and business in the Middle East and North Africa (MENA) region, is a competitive market for the Information Communication Technology (ICT) industry.
-In a bid to reduce dependence on oil revenue and grow the private sector, UAE government initiatives aim to build a competitive knowledge economy and establish an open, efficient, effective, and globally integrated business environment.
-The UAE government is taking several steps to drive the development of the knowledge-based economy.
+In a bid to reduce dependence on oil revenue and grow the private sector, UAE government initiatives set out to build a competitive knowledge economy and establish an open, efficient, effective, and globally integrated business environment.
+The UAE government is taking several steps to prompt the development of the knowledge-based economy.

-Investment also drives demand for ICT products and services, in sectors such as healthcare, space, aviation, aerospace, defense, transportation, retail, financial services, hospitality, and those sectors linked to the UAE’s economic diversification plans.
+UAE public sector investment helps drive demand for ICT products and services in sectors such as healthcare, space, aviation, aerospace, defense, transportation, retail, financial services, hospitality, and those sectors linked to the UAE’s economic diversification plans.
 To attract foreign companies and develop human capital resources:

-The Telecommunications and Digital Government Regulatory Authority (TDRA) established the UAE ICT Fund to enhance innovative research & development projects within the UAE ICT sector and educate hundreds of Emirati students overseas in the ICT field.
+Telecommunications and Digital Government Regulatory Authority (TDRA) established the UAE ICT Fund to enhance innovative research & development projects within the UAE ICT sector, as well as to educate hundreds of Emirati students overseas in the ICT field.

 UAE’s SmartPass system created a digital framework for the operations of all government services and ministries.
 The UAE Strategy for Artificial Intelligence (AI) 2031 will be incorporated into these services.

-These vast government projects will require the expertise and services of foreign firms – presenting a great opportunity for American companies having a comparative advantage with advanced technologies and innovations.
+These government projects will require the expertise and services of foreign firms – offering opportunities for American companies that have a comparative advantage with advanced technologies and innovations.

 Cloud Computing

 The UAE is one of the largest data center hubs in the Middle East and more are planned.
 Up to $1 billion in additional investments are projected by 2026.
-In 2019, Microsoft Azure launched two cloud regions in Dubai and Abu Dhabi.
-In 2021, Amazon Web Services announced plans for a new data center region in the UAE.
-The new region will consist of three availability zones and is set to open in 2022.
-In November 2021, Oracle announced the opening of its second cloud region in Abu Dhabi, following their Dubai cloud region.
-Government-owned entities Etisalat and G42 Cloud also have major data centers.
+The UAE data center market is expected to grow at an average rate of 3.43% between 2022 and 2027.
+In 2019, Microsoft chose the UAE as its first destination to create hyper scale datacenters in the region and Microsoft Azure launched two cloud regions in Dubai and Abu Dhabi.
+In November 2021, Oracle announced the opening of its second cloud region in Abu Dhabi, in addition to Oracle Cloud Dubai Region.
+In 2022, Amazon Web Services launched and opened the new AWS Middle East (UAE) Region that consists of three availability zones. e& (formerly known as Etisalat Group), Equinix, Khazna Data Centers, Gulf Data Hub and G42 Cloud also have major data centers.

-With aggressive investments by the UAE government in cloud computing, the UAE’s competitive business laws, and their strong technological infrastructure, the ICT sector is forecast to continue expanding in the years ahead.
+With aggressive investments by the UAE government in cloud computing, and the UAE’s competitive business laws and strong technological infrastructure, the sector is forecasted to continue expanding in the years ahead.
+The deployment of 5G services and development of smart cities will increase data traffic and further grow the demand for more data centers in the country.
 Public cloud hosting in the UAE has addressed variations in resources and expertise efficiently through highly specialized solutions.
-Despite these significant expansions, there is still sizeable room for development that will require the expertise and know-how of U.S. firms.
+Despite these significant expansions, there is still sizeable room for development that will require the expertise and know-how of American firms.
+UAE data localization requirements, however, may require American to increasingly seek local partners to navigate the market.

 Cybersecurity